Skip to article frontmatterSkip to article content

 All dependencies must either be included or installed automatically.

-If your code uses libraries or packages, you must ensure that they are installed automatically.
-We strongly encourage packages that use “environments”, and packages to manage dependencies, such as renv for R.
+If your code uses libraries or packages, you must ensure that they are installed automatically (for Stata, we suggest you include them).
+We strongly encourage packages that use “environments”, and packages to manage dependencies.

-Your replication package only uses a single software application.
+Your replication package only uses a single software application per step

-Each run of SIVACOR only supports a single software application (e.g., Stata, R, Python), as encapsulated by containers.
+Each step of a SIVACOR submission only supports a single software application (e.g., Stata, R, Python), as encapsulated by containers.
 If your replication requires multiple applications, you will need to configure separate runs.
-However, your package itself can include the code for multiple applications.
+However, your package itself can include the code for multiple applications, and you can chain them together in a highly simplified workflow system at submission.

 Prepare a ZIP or tar.gz file